cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 This bootstrap method allows you to specify just a reference to the backup that needs to be restored.

+The previous example implies the application database and its owning user to be the default one, `app`.
+If the PostgreSQL cluster being restore were using different names, they can be specified as documented in the [Configure the application database](#configure-the-application-database) section.

 ## Additional considerations

 Whether you recover from a recovery object store, a volume snapshot, or an